3 years full-time

 You'll study a number of core modules and will explore brands, marketing and contemporary convergent promotion and development strategies.
 You'll take part in a group project which will develop your collaboration skills, essential for the creative industries.
 This project can be taken with other creative business, film and television or theatre students and you'll be able to apply your entrepreneurial and creative expertise to the work.

-You’ll specialise with an option module and take a 40-credit individual project in the Spring and Summer Terms.
+You’ll specialise with an option module and take an individual project.
 You can tailor this project to your own interests, such as writing a business portfolio, developing a screen, stage or interactive project or completing a dissertation.
 There will be essential sessions on how to design and develop your research, and you'll have one to one supervision with an academic or industry specialist throughout your project.
 You'll be able to choose from option modules offered by our Department of Music also.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.